MengyuLi15/SCOPE_MATLAB_Processor/README.md

 If you use this processor or its derived results, please cite:

-> Mengyu et al. (2025). *Biological production of dissolved organic matter enhances carbon sequestration in the North Atlantic Subtropical Gyre.*
+> Li et al. (2025). *Biological production of dissolved organic matter enhances carbon sequestration in the North Atlantic Subtropical Gyre.*

 ---